csiro-energy-systems/gen_agents_localLLM_on_Setonix/README.md

 # Verbose
 debug = True
 ```

+Please paste your huggingface token in `hf_hey`
+You can also change the embedding and LLM models by `embedding_checkpoint` and `checkpoint` respectively

 ### Step 2.
 Install requirements.txt
 Install everything listed in the `requirements.txt` file (I strongly recommend first setting up a virtualenv as usual).
 A note on Python version: we tested our environment on Python 3.9.12.